joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

    $ gpg --symmetric --cipher-algo AES256 secrets.json
    ```

    You will need to supply a password at this point.
+Be sure to store it somewhere safely.

 3. Notice that you now have a file named `secrets.json.gpg`.
 This is the encrypted file, and can only be decrypted with the password.
 Add this to your project, and push it to Github. **Note:** be sure not to accidentally push your unencrypted `secrets.json` to Github as well!